Columbia, South Carolina: 20th century

 During the early 20th century, Columbia developed as a regional textile manufacturing center.
 In 1907, Columbia had six mills in operation: Richland, Granby, Olympia, Capital City, Columbia, and Palmetto.
 Combined, they employed over 3,400 workers with an annual payroll of $819,000, giving the Midlands an economic boost of over $4.8 million.
 Columbia had no paved streets until 1908, when 17 blocks of Main Street were surfaced.
 But, it had 115 publicly maintained street crossings, boardwalks placed at intersections to keep pedestrians from having to wade through a sea of mud between wooden sidewalks.
 As an experiment, Washington Street was once paved with wooden blocks.
 This proved to be the source of much local amusement when they buckled and floated away during heavy rains.
 The blocks were replaced with asphalt paving in 1925.

-During the years 1911 and 1912, some $2.5 million worth of construction occurred in the city, as investors used revenues generated by the mills.
+During 1911 and 1912, some $2.5 million worth of construction occurred in the city, as investors used revenues generated by the mills.
 New projects included construction of the Union Bank Building at Main and Gervais, the Palmetto National Bank, a shopping arcade, and large hotels at Main and Laurel (the Jefferson) and at Main and Wheat (the Gresham).
 In 1917, the city was selected by the US Army to be developed as the site of Camp Jackson, a U.S. military installation that was officially classified as a "Field Artillery Replacement Depot".
 The first recruits arrived at the camp on September 1, 1917.
 In the first several decades of the 20th century, white Democrats of the Solid South controlled an outsize amount of power in the House and Senate.
 The former Confederate states had effectively disenfranchised most blacks and many poor whites through passage of discriminatory laws and constitutions that made voter registration and voting more difficult.
 But they controlled all the seats in Congress related to the total state populations.

 In 1930, Columbia was the hub of a trading area with about 500,000 potential customers.
 It had 803 retail establishments, 280 of them being food stores.
 The city also had 58 clothing and apparel outlets, 57 restaurants and lunch rooms, 55 filling stations, 38 pharmacies, 20 furniture stores, 19 auto dealers, 11 shoe stores, nine cigar stands, five department stores, and one book store.
 Wholesale distributors located within the city numbered 119, with one-third of them dealing in food.